 As a side note, always remember that what is flippy for some may be stable to other players because it all depends on the arm speed of the player.
 The best thing to do is to throw different discs with different flight characteristics to see what they do during the flight and then carefully pick your favorites after.

 The tomahawk shot will not be affected by the wind as much as the other shots.
 This is because when doing a tomahawk shot, the lower weight disc you will use, the more it will go higher and not farther.
 When the disc is in a vertical position, there are no lift considerations in the vertical directions resulting in a more projectile flight rather than a flying disc.
 The disc may get pushed with the wind though, as it is revealing its broad side to the wind currents.
 Which makes it easier to push.

 Generally, the disc with heavier weight will be less affected by the wind.
 Meanwhile, the lower weight disc will go higher and will be more affected by the wind.

-Learning the tomahawk will be good in improving your skill as a disc golfer.
+Learning the tomahawk will be good throwing style to improve your skill as a disc golfer.
 And choosing the best tomahawk disc will be the first step in learning the skill.
-It’s one of the utility shots that will bring a lot of upside to your game especially in challenging situations on the field.
+It’s one of the utility shots that will bring a lot of upside to your game especially in challenging situations on the course.
 If you practice more and use the right disc, improvement of your tomahawk skill will be shown in the field and on the game right away.